Now Who is the Smart One?

 When the case came to trial and the impossibility of the Queen’s adultery with these named persons came to light, the King was totally humiliated, and could not put her asunder.

 If it worked for a Queen, it can work for her.

-She provoked Keith, and he told her that she knew nothing about anything, she recounted that he knew nothing.
+She provoked Keith, and he told her that she knew nothing about anything.
+She retaliated that he knew nothing.
 And right there ‘revealed’ she had affairs with his boss and one of his friends.